AlexHillberry/AlexHillberry.github.io/README.md

 - **Description:** Focused on a public dataset from data.gov to inquire about potential pitfalls of Medicare Part D spending and how to improve them.
 - **Link:** [Investigative Study on Part D Drugs](https://rpubs.com/AlexHillberry/1070745)

+### Drug Sentiment Analysis
+- **Available on Request** Ask me about this project, and my ideas using NLP libraries to solve Merchandising problems!

 ## Experience